-We estimate that four cases of cerebral palsy have been prevented as a result of 178 preterm mothers receiving a dose of Magnesium Sulphate during childbirth.
-This translates into an estimated £3.2m of costs avoided by the healthcare system.
+We estimate that six cases of cerebral palsy have been prevented as a result of 175 eligible preterm mothers receiving a dose of Magnesium Sulphate during childbirth.

 In Yorkshire and the Humber, we are working closely with all three regional Local Maternity Systems to hold launch events to engage local maternity teams with the programme.